miikama/telegram-bot/README.md

 # telegram-bot

-This bot is written in python, packages required are: google-api-python-client, poster can be installed with
+This bot is written in python, packages required are: google-api-python-client and poster

+They can be installed with

-pip install --upgrade google-api-python-client
+pip install - -upgrade google-api-python-client

 Instructions for setting up the google client for the calendar can be found here https://developers.google.com/google-apps/calendar/quickstart/python